Home NixOS Getting Started With Nix Package Manager: A Beginner’s Guide 2024

 Output:

-Also, you can use the following command to search for a particular package.
+You can also use the following command to search for a particular package.

 $ nix-env -qaP | grep python3-3